7.2 Inheritance

 }

-- Child Class: The class that inherits.
-Also known as a Sub Class or Derived Class.
+- Child Class (Subclass): The class that inherits.
+Also called subclass or derived class.

-// Parent Class: Common properties for all characters
+// Parent class: common attributes for all characters

 class Character {